-British Sarcasm – Part of Vikings’ Legacy in Britain?
+British Sarcasm – Part Of The Norsemen’s Legacy In Viking Age Britain?

-Mr Claus Grube, the Danish Ambassador to the United Kingdom, claims that the sarcastic, self-deprecating and understatement types of humour that popular in Britain might trace their roots back to the Viking Age, highlighting a common cultural heritage between the British and the Scandinavians.
-According to him, the Vikings brought sarcastic humour to Britain.
+Mr Claus Grube, the Danish Ambassador to the United Kingdom, claims that the sarcastic, self-deprecating, and understatement types of humour that popular in Britain might trace their roots back to the Viking Age, highlighting thus a common cultural heritage between the British and the Scandinavians.
+According to him, it was ultimately the Norsemen that brought sarcastic humour to Britain during the Viking period.

-So it seems that the Norsemen brought other things except for the commonly stereotypical phrase ‘rape and pillage’ to Britain during the Dark Ages, namely sarcasm.
+So it seems that the Norsemen brought other things (except for the already commonly stereotypical phrase ‘rape and pillage’) to Britain during the early Middle Ages, namely sarcasm.
 This quintessentially British sense of humour seems to be shared by the Scandinavians as well, which might actually explain the tremendous popularity of Monty Python in Scandinavia.
-This can also be strengthened by the striking similarities of the Nordic humour, typical for Denmark, Norway, Sweden or Iceland.
+This can also be strengthened by the striking similarities of some of their sketches with the Nordic humour, typical for Denmark, Norway, Sweden, or Iceland.

 Mr Claus Grube reinforces the fact that sarcasm and self-deprecating humour are part of the inalienable shared cultural heritage between Britain and Scandinavia.
-The Danish Ambassador to the United Kingdom also claims that there are comic traces in the Old Norse sagas, such as in the ‘Orkneyinga Saga‘, where an earl is depicted going out in disguise as a fisherman in the purpose of helping a farmer.
+The Danish Ambassador to the United Kingdom also claims that there are comic traces and episodes in the Icelandic sagas as well, such as in the ‘Orkneyinga Saga‘, where an earl is depicted going out in disguise as a fisherman in the purpose of helping a farmer.

 Some passages from the Icelandic sagas are renowned for their ‘laconic humour, detail examples of comedy in the face of adversity, and also contain the roots of some Danish and English words showing more similarities in how we communicate.
 Sarcasm is very much inherent in British humour,’ Mr. Claus Grube stated in an interview to the Telegraph.
 He then cited the ‘extreme popularity’ of Monty Python in Denmark, and added ‘It has always struck me that in the UK we have the same sense of humour as in Denmark’.